znsio/perfiz/README.md

 ## Purpose

-Dockerised setup to visualize Gatling Performance Test Metrics and Application Metrics in Grafana in real-time.
+Dockerised setup to visualize Gatling Performance Test Metrics and Application Metrics side by side in Grafana in real-time.

 Jump to [quick-start](https://github.com/znsio/perfiz#quick-start)